OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 - You can reference many files in one step.
 There's no need to run multiple steps or combine everything in one YAML file.
 - You can use glob patterns to define multiple files (in this case, they're applied all at once in alphabetical order).
-- You can define multiple paths if you need to define a specific order.
+- You can provide multiple paths if you need to define a specific order.

 The benefits listed above unlock scenarios like deploying many apps in one step.
 For example, you might want to: